 Both of the groups that were part of the research had the same total rate of hospitalization due to heart failure as well as the rate of hospitalization.
 However, diabetic patients with heart failures that have undergone Metformin treatment had a higher chance of survival.
 The study concluded with the need for more related studies in order to discover effective therapies for patients that are diagnosed with both Type 2 Diabetes and heart failure.

 Metformin should be taken regularly to be able to achieve its positive effects.
 However, there are some instances where its use should be discontinued temporarily.
-If you are suffering from severe diarrhoea, fever, vomiting, in need of less than normal fluid intake, you should alert doctors as they might advise to discontinue Metformin use temporarily.
+If you are suffering from severe diarrhea, fever, vomiting, in need of less than normal fluid intake, you should alert your doctor immediately.
 If you are undergoing X-ray procedures, you should also let your doctor know or ask beforehand if using Metformin when undergoing an X-ray scan is advisable.

 Metformin is a popular choice to control diabetes and its possible complication in the form of heart disease as it is generically available and is cheaper than most drugs available.
 However, don’t forget to also pay attention to your lifestyle, your exercise regime, nutritional supplementation, and diet.
 All of these factors will greatly improve your chances to live healthier and happier!

 This site is not designed to, and does not: provide medical advice, professional diagnosis, opinion, treatment, or services to you or to any other individual.
 Through this site and links to other sites, Metformin Facts provides general information for educational purposes only.